New England cottontail: Conservation

-The New England cottontail has been listed as vulnerable on the IUCN Red List since 1996.
-The species is a candidate for protection under the federal Endangered Species Act (see United States Fish and Wildlife Service list of endangered species of mammals) and is listed as endangered on state-level lists of Maine and New Hampshire.
+The New England cottontail has been listed as "vulnerable" on the IUCN Red List since 1996.
+The species is a candidate for protection under the United States Government's Endangered Species Act (see United States Fish and Wildlife Service list of endangered species of mammals and birds) and is listed as endangered on state-level lists of Maine and New Hampshire.

 The New England cottontail is listed as "vulnerable" because of its decreasing population and reduction in suitable habitat.
-The United States Fish and Wildlife Service is surveying suitable habitat for this species.
-Due to its rarity, elusiveness, and the fact that it is nearly identical to the Eastern cottontail, DNA analysis of fecal pellets one of the best ways to identify New England cottontail populations.
-New England cottontails are listed as "endangered" in New Hampshire and Maine, "Extirpated" in Vermont and Quebec, "species of special concern" in New York and Connecticut, and a "species of special interest" in Massachusetts and Rhode Island.
-Surveys are being conducted to identify areas for creating suitable habitat and to identify areas with suitable habitat that may contain remnant populations.
+The USFWS is surveying suitable habitat for this species.
+Due to its rarity, elusiveness, and the fact that it is nearly identical to the eastern cottontail, DNA analysis of fecal pellets one of the best ways to identify New England cottontail populations.
+New England cottontails are listed as "endangered" in New Hampshire and Maine, "extirpated" in Vermont and Quebec, a "species of special concern" in New York and Connecticut, and a "species of special interest" in Massachusetts and Rhode Island.
+Surveys are being conducted to identify areas for creating suitable habitat and to identify areas with extant suitable habitat that may contain remnant populations.
 Martha's Vineyard, Nantucket, and Connecticut are primary areas that may hold populations of the species.
-The USFWS has discovered populations in Nantucket and Eastern Connecticut.
+The USFWS has discovered populations on Nantucket and in eastern Connecticut.
 Additional surveys are being done to find more remnant populations in New England and New York.